 I sanded down the shelf with my TACKLIFE sander.
 It’s easy to hold and a great starter tool for any DIYer.

 We added on the cupboards that we purchased from Ikea.
 Farmboy had to do this part for me.

 Then I stained my shelves with Old Barn Living One Step Weathered Stain (I love this stuff).

-Nexr step – installing the cleat onto the wall (measuring for the stud of course to drill the screw into for stability).
+Next step is installing the cleat into the wall (measuring for the stud to drill the screw into for stability).